Top 10 Things to Do on a Budget in Milwaukee

-1) The Hop MKE The new streetcar connects Milwaukee's central train and bus station to many of the city's attractions and hotels.
-Take advantage of free rides for the first year of service (through about November 2019); after that, fares are expected to be only about $1. thehopmke.com
+1) The Hop MKE A relatively recent addition to the city's downtown, this streetcar connects Milwaukee's central train and bus station to many of the city's attractions and hotels.
+Take advantage of free rides! thehopmke.com

 2) Milwaukee Art Museum Meijer sponsors free admission to this striking museum on the first Thursday of each month.
 If you don't have time for a full-fledged visit, at least stop by at 10 a.m. or 5 p.m. to watch the gigantic architectural "wings" above the Quadracci Pavilion fan open or close. mam.org

 3) Milwaukee Public Market A melting pot of ethnic foods and flavors, this marketplace lures crowds to the Historic Third Ward district for lunch and shopping.
 You'll find fresh produce, sushi, meats, chocolates, baked goods, coffee, oils, vinegars, spices and, of course, cheese.
 (This is Wisconsin, after all.) milwaukeepublicmarket.org

 4) Bradford Beach This Lake Michigan beachfront property attracts a mix of visitors when the temperatures soar.
 Bring a towel and relax, or get in on a soccer game, sand volleyball, yoga class or Frisbee tossing—there's always some activity.
 The Bradford Beach House serves brats, beer and ice cream cones; a tiki bar satisfies pina colada cravings. bradfordbeachmke.com